ajwdewit/pcse/doc/user_guide.rst

- 1. The dynamic part of the simulation is taken care of by a dedicated simulation engine which handles the initialization, the correct order of rate/state updates as well as keeping track of time and retrieving weather data.
+ 1. The dynamic part of the simulation is taken care of by a dedicated simulation engine which handles the initialization, the correct order of rate/state updates as well as keeping track of time, retrieving weather data and calling the agromanagement module.
  2. Solving the differential equations for crop growth and updating of the crop state is deferred to SimulationObjects that implement dedicated growth or development processes such as